To live and surf great waves for the rest of their lives. That is the dream of all surfers.

-Armed with a combination of Internet know-how and business savvy, they met Morocco at the end of the following summer, packed a van with 6 months’ worth of supplies and headed south.
-The first camp was set up in a large house in a quiet and peaceful location close to famous, bustling village of Taghazout.
+Armed with a combination of Internet know-how and business savvy, they met in Morocco at the end of the following summer.
+They packed a van with 6 months’ worth of supplies and headed south.
+The first camp was set up in a large house in a quiet and peaceful location close to the famous, bustling village of Taghazout.
 In a village named Tamraght they met Fatiha and Youssef (both still working at the camp), who played major roles in helping to establish the camp’s stronghold there.

 The founders of Rapturecamps’ plan was simple: set up surf camps that are safe and easy to get to, located in exotic countries, and affordable for everyone.
-This would in turn give them the opportunity surf more often while living in beautiful countries around the world.
+This would in turn give them the opportunity to surf more often while living in beautiful countries around the world.

 Surf Camps in Bali and Portugal

-After that first season in Morocco (2004/2005) the pair journeyed to Bali and Portugal, starting two more camps: one at Padang Padang on the east coast of Bali’s legendary Bukit Peninsula; the other at Ericeira, Europe’s first and only World Surfing Reserve.
+After that first season in Morocco (2004/2005) the pair journeyed to Bali and Portugal, starting two more camps: one at Padang Padang on the east coast of Bali’s legendary Bukit Peninsula.
+The other at Ericeira, Europe’s first and only World Surfing Reserve.

 Hopefully after reading this you will see Rapturecamps the way that we see it: as the homes of these two friends and not just another surf camp.